History of the Library

 The library has been very aggressive in pursuing grant opportunities throughout its history.
 Not including the library's construction grant and annual Per Capita grants, there have been a total of 47 competitive grants awarded from various agencies, totaling over $227,000.

-The library currently has over 61,000 items in its entire collection, an annual circulation of 93,000, over 8,00 resident and almost 3,000 reciprocal cardholders, and holds almost 300 programs for all ages throughout the year.
+The library currently in 2015 has over 61,000 items in its entire collection, an annual circulation of 93,000, over 8,000 resident and almost 3,000 reciprocal cardholders, and holds almost 300 programs for all ages throughout the year.